-Director's Statement I have known Ahmet since 2014 when I worked with him on my short film project "Shadowboxer".
+Press Quotes "Jannis Lenz creatively and amusingly challenges prejudices."
+Vladan Petkovic, Cineuropa "With musicality, beauty and delicate caution, Jannis Lenz's camera follows the soldier Ahmet inside the barracks, in the demanding boxing training and during his rehearsals, playing a Stanley Kowalski unable to let himself be carried away by his passions."
+Violeta Bava, Visions du Reél - IFF Nyon "A multifaceted debut film, that's carried by a deeply lovable protagonist, whose optimism and bold nature is a breath of fresh air in uncertain times like these."
+Jan Hestmann, FM4 "Jannis Lenz achieves the rare feat of unifying meta-piece and complex, layered characters; he masterfully crafts an intimate viewing experience that lives from its lightness, while still embracing moments of heaviness."
+Jakob Dibold, Ray Film Magazine "There is sweetness and attention in Lenz's gaze, there is understanding and study in the formulation of the portrait: Soldat Ahmet grows progressively and remains in circulation for a long time, precisely because he knows how to treat the muscular part like the tender one from his protagonist."
+Massimo Causo, Critic Fipresci / European Film Academy "Soldat Ahmet is a complex, subtly layered and ever-growing portrait."
+Carolin Weidner, Catalogue Diagonale '21 Director's Statement I have known Ahmet since 2014 when I worked with him on my short film project Shadowboxer.
 What already fascinated me about him back then was his life between the spheres: Austrian citizen with Turkish roots, army soldier and boxer with ambitions.
 A young man who had to work hard for everything in his life and who, despite the dominant stereotypes around him, refused to submit to them.
-Moreover, he wanted to break out of it and found his enthusiasm for acting.
-I can understand this conflict of his life very well, because my family and thus also my own life is shaped by the hurdles of a migration background in Germany: my grandmother is Palestinian, one of my sisters came to our family as a war refugee from Cambodia, my partner and my son's mother is Afro-Cuban.
-Inspired by Ahmet's life story and my own goals, in "Soldat Ahmet" I wanted to pursue the questions of identity, home, belonging and the therewith related prescribed role models.
+Moreover, he wanted to break out of them and pursue his enthusiasm for acting.
+I can understand the conflict of his life very well, because my family and thus also my own life is shaped by the hurdles of a migration background in Germany: my grandmother is Palestinian, one of my sisters came to our family as a war refugee from Cambodia and my partner, the mother of my son, is Afro-Cuban.
+Inspired by Ahmet's life story and my own goals, in Soldat Ahmet I wanted to pursue questions of identity, home, belonging and the therewith related social constructs.
 By accompanying Ahmet over the course of more than a year, I wanted to let these worlds collide in a subtle way.